Stoakes/mailer/README.md

 ![](https://img.shields.io/docker/automated/stoakes/mailer.svg)
 ![](https://images.microbadger.com/badges/image/stoakes/mailer.svg)

-This image is a configuration free Debian jessie running postfix image.
+This image is a configuration free Debian stretch running postfix image.
 It provides a SMTP configured for websites to send emails from any container connected to the docker network.

 Contrary to other available images, it has a low number of layer and is designed to be as small as possible.
 (Even though we are using Debian)